willfurnass/sheffield_hpc/sharc/software/apps/gaussian.rst

 :download:`install_gaussian_09.sh </sharc/software/install_scripts/apps/gaussian_09/d.01/pgi-17.5/install_gaussian_09.sh>` script.
 Vendor specified versions of PGI have been selected to maximise solver stability.

+Module logic and separated chemistry department specific directories have been created to facilitate multiple group access to binaries correctly as filesystem ACLs are unavailable/undesirable and nested groups unduly affect cluster performance.

 Gaussian 09
 ^^^^^^^^^^^
 The Gaussian 09 code was compiled with :ref:`PGI 12.5<PGI Compilers_sharc>`
-and has no architecutral optimisations that can be utilized and a ``make.log`` file can be found in the ``$g09root/g09/``.
+and has no architecutral optimisations that can be utilized.
+The ``make.log`` file can be found in the ``$g09root/g09/``.

 The module file was manually created and can be downloaded: